alexander-lindner/ci-lang/README.md

 Docker::build("docker/build","alexanderlindner/cish:latest")
 ```

----
-> The whole repo is in an experimental state.
+> ## :warning: The whole repo is in an experimental state.
 Maybe it doesn't get finished at all.
----

 ## Todos